hope-robertson/javascript-kata/README.md

 First get all set up by running `npm install` in this directory, this can take a few minutes.

-This challenge is broken into 5 a suite, you can run them each individually by running `npm run` followed by the name of the suite, like this:
+This challenge is broken into 5 suites, you can run them each individually by running `npm run` followed by the name of the suite, like this:

 ```sh
 $ npm test 1-variables-and-objects